Kronuz/Xapiand/docs/_docs/reference-guide/query-dsl/leaf-queries/casting-values.md

 {% endcapture %}
 {% include curl.html req=req %}

-In the above example cast 2221.46 to integer, which later is internally converted to 2221.0.
+In the above example cast `2221.46` to integer, which later is internally converted to `2221.0` (as the "balance" field is a float).

-The following example will convert the integer 84535 to text:
+The following example will convert the integer `84535` to text `"84535"`:

 {% capture req %}